Opinion | Sweeney: Shallow water stripers

 This may be difficult for those anglers who have spent most of their lives dragging stretch baits along pilings but if you talk to some local pros or even the guys who net and tag them for the state they will tell you that the majority of rockfish are shallow chasing bait up and down the rivers.

-In Coinjock you will always see boats trolling but if pay attention there are some anglers who are throwing small white crankbaits up to the shoreline and bringing them back to the boat.
+In Coinjock, you will always see boats trolling, but if you pay attention, there are some anglers who are throwing small white crankbaits up to the shoreline and bringing them back to the boat.

 These locals have learned to hunt for the shallow fish that move up onto the banks and forage on small baitfish during the warmer days in the winter.

-I have even heard of guts who troll through the small creeks and channels right in the cypress knees in a jon boat.
+I have even heard of guys who troll through the small creeks and channels right in the cypress knees in a jon boat.

 These shallow water patterns have been paying off for years to the anglers who know how to fish them so next time you get out on the water and the deep bite is slow don’t be afraid to go shallow and see what you can find.